steve-ongera/my_react_app/README.md

-# Getting Started with Create React App
+# Simple Beginner React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple React project designed to showcase basic functionality using React.
+The application displays a welcome message on the home page

+## Features

+Displays a welcome message in the browser.
+Simple component structure.

-## Available Scripts
+## Prerequisites

-In the project directory, you can run:
+Node.js (v12 or later)
+npm (Node Package Manager, installed with Node.js)

 ### `npm start`